 We have never paid, and do not expect to pay in the foreseeable future, cash dividends on our common shares.
 Any decision to pay dividends in the future, and the amount of any distributions, is at the discretion of our board of directors and our shareholders, and will depend on many factors, such as our results of operations, financial condition, cash requirements, prospects and other factors.
-Due to losses resulting from the oil price decline, accumulated losses amount to US\$283.9 million as of December 31, 2017.
+Due to losses resulting from the oil price decline in previous years, accumulated losses amount to US\$206.7 million as of December 31, 2018